-A colossal 99% of American adults agree finance should be taught in the classroom, and you still won’t find it in… about 99% of schools (I made up that second figure, but I dare you to find a public school in your town that teaches a real finance class).
+A astounding 99% of American adults agree finance should be taught in the classroom, and you still won’t find it in… about 99% of schools (I made up that second figure, but I dare you to find a public school in your town that teaches a real finance class).

 Why Isn’t Finance Taught in School?